The Federal Deposit Insurance Corporation (FDIC).

-The Office of the Comptroller of the Currency (OCC) is issuing the Guidance to clarify the OCC's application of principles of safe and sound banking Start Printed Page 70625practices and consumer protection in connection with deposit advance products.
-The Guidance details the OCC's supervisory expectations in connection with any deposit advance product offered by OCC-supervised financial institutions (banks) to address potential credit, reputation, operational, and compliance risks.
-The OCC expects a bank to apply the principles set forth in this Guidance to any deposit advance product it offers.
+The Federal Deposit Insurance Corporation (FDIC) is issuing the Guidance to clarify the FDIC's application of principles of safe and sound banking practices and consumer protection in connection with deposit advance products.
+The Guidance details the FDIC's supervisory expectations in connection with any deposit advance product offered by FDIC-supervised financial institutions (banks) to address potential credit, reputation, operational, and compliance risks.
+The FDIC expects a bank to apply the principles set forth in this Guidance to any deposit advance product it offers.

 II.
 Description of Guidance

 A deposit advance product is a small-dollar, short-term loan or line of credit that a bank makes available to a customer whose deposit account reflects recurring direct deposits.
 The customer obtains a loan, which is to be repaid from the proceeds of the next direct deposit.
 These loans typically have high fees, are repaid in a lump sum in advance of the customer's other bills, and often are not subject to fundamental and prudent banking practices through which a bank can determine the customer's ability to repay the loan and meet other necessary financial obligations.

 The FDIC continues to encourage banks to respond to customers' small-dollar credit needs; however, banks should be aware that deposit advance products can pose a variety of credit, reputation, operational, compliance, and other risks.
 The FDIC is issuing the Guidance to ensure that any bank offering these products does so in a safe and sound manner and does not engage in practices that would increase these risks.

 The FDIC received over 100 official comments on the proposal.